 Parents know their children best and we value parents as their child's first teacher.
 Parents and guardians are encouraged to volunteer with the program.
-We ask that parents complete the Parent Volunteer Interest Survey.
-Please contact the Family and Community Services Coordinator to arrange volunteer services.
+Please contact Karen Vietri, our SFECEP Coordinator, to arrange volunteer services.
 Some of the volunteer opportunities include: